-AcademicsThe following courses are offered each semester in Brussels.
+AcademicsThe following courses are offered each semester in Brussels and total 15-16 credits.
 Please note that Honors Sections are only available to AU students in the Honors program.
 Each Honors student needs to contact the Honor's office to obtain appropriate Honors credit.
 Honors students from other campuses should check with their advisor to determine the availability of Honors Credit.

 Government and Politics of the European Union